-Irani Chai (Irani Tea, Hyderabadi Dum Chai) is a Persian-influenced tea that is extremely popular in the city of Hyderabad.
-Make this creamy tea at home using my simple recipe (vegetarian, gluten-free).
+Irani Chai (Irani Tea, Hyderabadi Dum Chai) is a Persian-influenced tea extremely popular in Hyderabad.
+Use my simple recipe to make this creamy tea at home.

 About Irani Chai (Hyderabadi Dum Tea)

-Irani Chai (Irani Tea, Hyderabadi Tea) is a sweet, milky, and creamy Indian tea that is also popularly known as Hyderabadi Dum Chai.
-It was introduced to the Indian subcontinents by Persian immigrants in the 19th century.
-Over the years, it got evolved to suit Indian taste.
+Irani Chai (Irani Tea, Hyderabadi Tea) is a sweet, milky, and creamy Indian tea also known as Hyderabadi Dum Chai.
+Persian immigrants introduced it to the Indian subcontinents in the 19th century, and over the years, it evolved to suit Indian taste.

-This tea is slowly brewed (dum) with warm spices such as green cardamom pods and cinnamon and is then mixed with a creamy reduced milk mixture.
-The creamy milk is traditionally made with milk and khoya (reduced milk solids), but some people use heavy cream, fresh cream (malai), or condensed milk instead.
+This tea is slowly brewed (dum) with warm spices such as green cardamom pods and cinnamon and then mixed with a creamy reduced-milk mixture.
+The creamy milk is traditionally made with milk and khoya (reduced milk solids), but some people use heavy cream, fresh cream (malai), or condensed milk.

-You will find Hyderabadi chai on the menu of most Irani cafes.
-The roadside tea stalls in old Hyderabad also sell this refreshing beverage and if you are a chai lover, then this milk tea must definitely be on your chai-recipes-to-try list.
+You will find Hyderabadi chai on the menu of most Iranian cafes.
+The roadside tea stalls in old Hyderabad also sell this refreshing beverage.
+If you are a chai lover, then this milk tea must definitely be on your chai recipes-to-try list.

-The taste of Hyderabadi Irani tea is very is unique and quite different from regular tea.
-Make it using my traditional recipe at home and enjoy!
+Hyderabadi Irani tea tastes unique and quite different from regular tea.
+Make it using my traditional recipe at home, and enjoy!

-Here are some more tea recipes that you may like
+Here are some more tea recipes that you may like: Turmeric Ginger Tea, Masala Chai, Lemon Tea, Kashmiri Tea Kahwa, and Adrak Wali Chai.

 Ingredients